Mike Evans (wide receiver): 2015 season

 On September 20, 2015, Evans appeared in his first game of the season against the New Orleans Saints after missing the season-opener with a hamstring injury.
-The next week, Evans caught seven passes for 101 receiving yards in a 19–9 loss to the Houston Texans.
-During Week 7 against the Washington Redskins, Evans caught eight passes for a season-high 164 yards and a touchdown in a 31–30 loss.
-On November 8, 2015, Evans caught eight passes for 150 receiving yards in a 32–18 loss to the New York Giants.
+The next week, Evans caught seven passes for 101 yards in a 19–9 loss to the Houston Texans.
+During Week 7 against the Redskins, Evans caught eight passes for a season-high 164 yards and a touchdown in a 31–30 loss.
+On November 8, 2015, Evans caught eight passes for 150 yards in a 32–18 loss to the New York Giants.
 The following game, he finished with another eight receptions for 126 yards during a 10–6 victory over the Dallas Cowboys.
 On December 17, 2015, he made a season-high nine receptions for 157 yards against the St. Louis Rams.

-Through 15 games, Evans racked up 1,206 yards and three touchdowns, with an average of 16.3 yards per catch.
+In 15 games, Evans recorded 74 receptions for 1,206 yards and three touchdowns, with an average of 16.3 yards per catch.

 2016 season

-Evans started the Buccaneers' 2016 season opener, making five receptions for 99 yards and a touchdown in a 31–24 defeat of the Atlanta Falcons.
-On September 25, 2016, Evans caught 10 passes for 132 receiving yards and a touchdown in a 37–32 loss to the Los Angeles Rams.
+Evans started the Buccaneers' 2016 season opener, making five receptions for 99 yards and a touchdown in a 31–24 defeat of the Falcons.
+On September 25, 2016, Evans caught 10 passes for 132 yards and a touchdown in a 37–32 loss to the Los Angeles Rams.
 Evans became the first player in the Buccaneers' history to catch a touchdown pass in three consecutive games to start a season.
 During a Week 7 victory over the San Francisco 49ers, Evans caught eight passes for 96 yards and two touchdowns.
-On November 3, 2016, he caught a season-high 11 passes for 150 receiving yards and two touchdowns in a 43–28 loss to the Atlanta Falcons.
+On November 3, 2016, he caught a season-high 11 passes for 150 yards and two touchdowns in a 43–28 loss to the Falcons.
 He caught a pass on the sidelines which was debated as the "catch of the year" at NFL.com and suffered a helmet-to-helmet hit on the play and was placed on concussion protocol.
 On November 27, 2016, he caught eight passes for 104 receiving yards and two touchdowns in a 14–5 victory over the Seattle Seahawks, becoming the fourth player in NFL history to begin his career with three consecutive seasons of 1,000 yards receiving.
 He was also the first receiver in franchise history with two receiving touchdowns in the first quarter of a game.
 On December 20, 2016, Evans was selected to the Pro Bowl, the first of his career.
 His selection made him the first Buccaneers receiver since Vincent Jackson in 2012 to be picked, and the first receiver drafted by the Buccaneers to be selected for the Pro Bowl since Mark Carrier in 1989.
-On January 1, 2017, Evans caught 5 passes for 65 yards and 1 touchdown in a 17–16 win against the Carolina Panthers tying his franchise record of 12 receiving touchdowns in a single season.
+On January 1, 2017, Evans caught 5 passes for 65 yards and 1 touchdown in a 17–16 win against the Panthers tying his franchise record of 12 receiving touchdowns in a single season.

-Evans finished his third season off with 96 receptions for 1,321 receiving yards and 12 touchdowns in 16 starts.
+Evans finished his third season off with 96 receptions for 1,321 yards and 12 touchdowns in 16 starts.
 He was ranked 29th by his peers on the NFL Top 100 Players of 2017.